 - Seal cracks near the foundation of your home, especially utility pipes to prevent an invasion.

 - Trimming branches and shrubs in your yard.
 Branches and shrubs help carpenter ants and other pests to enter homes so trimming them is a great way to ensure no invasion will occur.

 Ah, yet another wood-nesting pest!
 Carpenter bees don’t eat wood but create holes to lay their offspring.
 These bees love unpainted, aged and soft wood such as, cedar, pine and redwood.
 They rarely sting but female carpenter bees will attack if they feel threatened.

 The best preventative measures for carpenter bees include:

 - Routinely check your home for round, smooth holes and small piles of sawdust near wood structures.

 - Homeowners can paint wood to provide a protective coating

 If carpenter bees are still infesting your property despite your best efforts, it is recommended to hire a pest control technician for professional treatments to get rid of bees.
 If not properly treated, they can return year after year to nest and cause further damage.

 Pests can take just as large of a bite of your budget as taxes.
 Luckily, there are many preventative measures you can take to make sure your home is safe and sound.
-If pests have made their way into your home or if you interested in the peace of mind that comes with a Year Round Protection Plan, contact to help minimize the damage and put your mind at ease.
+If pests have made their way into your home or if you are interested in the peace of mind that comes with a Year-Round Protection Plan, contact us to help minimize the damage and put your mind at ease.